 Also, with a nice mix of college students, safety from crime, and decent walkability, the Lenwil / Wilds neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 85.8% of the neighborhoods in LA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-American households most often have a car, and regularly they have two or three.
-But households in the Lenwil / Wilds neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Lenwil / Wilds neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.5% of the households here have four, five, or more cars.
 That is more cars per household than in 95.3% of the neighborhoods in the nation.

 The neighbors in the Lenwil / Wilds neighborhood in West Monroe are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 86.2% of U.S. neighborhoods.
 With 20.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 69.6% of U.S. neighborhoods.